Taiwan Garrison Command

-The Taiwan Garrison Command (臺灣警備總司令部 (Táiwān Jǐngbèi Zǒngsīlìngbù)) was a secret police/national security body which existed under the Republic of China Armed Forces on Taiwan.
+The Taiwan Garrison Command (臺灣警備總司令部 (Táiwān Jǐngbèi Zǒngsīlìngbù)) was a secret police and national security body under the Republic of China Armed Forces on Taiwan.
 The agency was established at the end of World War II, and operated throughout the Cold War.
 It was disbanded on 1 August 1992.

-Taiwan Garrison Command was responsible for suppressing activities viewed as promoting democracy and Taiwan independence.
+Taiwan Garrison Command was responsible for suppressing activities viewed as promoting communism, democracy, and Taiwan independence.

 Organization

 Taiwan Garrison Command was commanded by a three-star general officer and contained both officers or enlisted personnel from the Army, Marine Corps, Military Police, Political Warfare, or Intelligence Bureau; and members from the National Police Agency of the Ministry of the Interior, as well as civilian recruits from other colleges after special training.
 Because of security reasons, its military draftees were tagged and interviewed before the usual military recruit training.

 Involvement

 Although officially a military division, Taiwan Garrison Command actually functioned as a secret police organization.
 It was actively involved in suppression of suspected Communist sympathizers or Taiwan Independence activists.
 Many pro-democracy activists were imprisoned as well.
 Famous cases include the arrest of Peng Ming-min, the Taiyuan Incident, and the Kaohsiung Incident.
 Also, it was rumored to have been involved in many politically motivated assassinations/murders, such as the murder of Lin Yi-hsiung's family and the murder of Dr. Chen Wen-chen.

 The reputation of Taiwan Garrison Command is so notorious that its name symbolizes the authoritarian rule to which Taiwan was once subjected.